oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 # Challenge Retrieval {#challenge-retrieval}

 This section defines an optional mechanism that allows a Client to request a fresh Challenge from the Authorization Server to be included in the Client Attestation PoP JWT.
-This construct may be similar or equivalent to a nonce, see [](terminology).
+This construct may be similar or equivalent to a nonce, see [](#terminology).
 The value of the challenge is opaque to the client.

 An Authorization Server MAY offer a challenge endpoint for Clients to fetch Challenges in the context of this specification.
 If the Authorization Server supports metadata as defined in {{RFC8414}}, it MUST signal support for the challenge endpoint by including the metadata entry `challenge_endpoint` containing the URL of the endpoint as its value.
-If the Authorization Server offers a challenge endpoint, the Client MUST retrieve a challenge and MUST use this challenge in the OAuth-Attestation-PoP as defined in (#client-attestation-pop-jwt).
+If the Authorization Server offers a challenge endpoint, the Client MUST retrieve a challenge and MUST use this challenge in the OAuth-Attestation-PoP as defined in [](#client-attestation-pop-jwt).

 A request for a Challenge is made by sending an HTTP POST request to the URL provided in the challenge_endpoint parameter of the Authorization Server metadata.